arjunkunna/regent-fft/README.md

 ../legion/language/regent.py test/fft_test.rg
 ```

-If operating in sapling, be sure to do the following on startup:
+If operating in sapling, the following flow will likely be typical for subsequent usages:

 ```shell
 ssh <username>@sapling.stanford.edu